BerkayKOCAK/scraper-bot/README.md

 # scraper-bot
 Local scraper application.
-Offline resource use cases only at the moment but will support online data gathering from websites soon.
+Offline use cases only at the moment but will support online data gathering from websites soon.

 ## Requirements & Install
 You need to have these following packages in your environment :